Lesa's course directory

 Topics and Course Materials

-Readings and Other Resources for Each Topic
+Readings for Each Topic (ordered by priority)

-T: 1/17 Lecture 0: Course Introduction
+Lecture 0: Course Introduction

 Video: Lecture 0 (all)